-Join Chris Orwig for an in-depth discussion in this video Applying Camera Raw presets in Bridge, part of Exploring Adobe Camera Raw: Workflow Power Tips.
+Join Chris Orwig for an in-depth discussion in this video Applying Camera Raw presets in Bridge, part of Adobe Camera Raw: Advanced Workflow Tips.

 Once you have created your own custom presets, you can actually take advantage of them by applying them to your photographs from right inside of Bridge so that you don't even have to go to Adobe Camera Raw.
 Let me show you how that works.
 Here you can see in this folder Maddie, I have a few different portraits, and with these portraits, it was all about the hats here.
 And what I want to do is, I want to convert these images to black and white, or at least try that out.
 So you can select a single image, then right click or control click on the image.
 This will open up a contextual menu and here about three-quarters of the way down we're looking for Develop Settings, and at the bottom of that, it will list your presets.